qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Git.
 Compute diff based on file snapshots.
 The diff can then be manipulated (e.g. merging, rebasing, cherry-pick).
 - React.
 Compute diff from virtual data structure and apply to actual DOM.
 Sync change from virtual data structure to actual DOM.
 - Kubernetes.
 You configure what pods/volumes/... should exist.
 Kubernetes observes the diff between reality and configuration, then do actions (e.g. launch new pod, destroy pod) to cover the diff.

-### Replace calls with data

-[System calls are expensive](https://blog.codingconfessions.com/p/what-makes-system-calls-expensive).
-Replacing system calls with data can improve performance:

-- io_uring: allows submitting many IO tasks by writing into memory, then use one system call to submit them. [^io_uring_polling]
-- Graphics API: Old OpenGL use system calls to change state and dispatch draw call.
-New Graphics APIs like Vulkan, Metal and WebGPU all use command buffer.
-Operations are turned to data in command buffer, then one system call to submit many commands.

-[^io_uring_polling]: It's possible to use polling to fully avoid system call after initial setup, but with costs.

 ### Mutate-by-recreate